 Benzyl Alcohol

 Benzyl alcohol is mild.
-It has a very low toxicity and low vapor pressure measurement.
+It has very low toxicity and a low vapor pressure measurement.
 In fact, Benzyl alcohol can be found naturally in plants and is commonly found in various fruits and teas as well.
 You see Benzyl alcohol used in health care on a routine basis for IVs, cosmetics, and topical drugs.

 Anhydrous Hypoallergenic Lanolin